a-s-fernando/Data-Engineering-Coding-Tests/DE Test April 2022/README.md

 This asks you to fix a broken function and then write a unit test for it.

 **The function has been edited to perform additional verification on whether the time inputted is valid.
 Tests can be run using `pytest test_3.py`**

+# REQUIREMENTS

+- Pytest for running tests.
+- Requests for test_2.